fatigue24/profitminer/README.md

 # Fast GPU Miner for XELIS

 Currently, this miner is only compatible with CUDA-capable devices.
 An OpenCL version is in progress.
-The developer fee is approximately 8%.
+The developer fee is 6%.

 ## Usage